-“Imagine a world without fish” is the tag line that follows the title of this new full length film.
+“Imagine a world without fish” is the tagline that follows the title of this new full-length film.
 The End of The Line made its debut at the Sundance Film Festival in January.
-The film had its North American premier on July 19, 2009, and continues to play in theaters, communities, and campuses across North America.
-Screenings this month are scheduled in cities like Anchorage, Alaska and Kamuela, Hawaii.
+The film had its North American premiere on July 19, 2009, and continues to play in theaters, communities, and campuses across North America.
+Screenings this month are scheduled in cities like Anchorage, Alaska, and Kamuela, Hawaii.
 The film shows most often on college campuses and at film festivals.
 In Saint Joseph… far from the sea… it will play free to the public in the Benton High School auditorium.
 Here’s betting that this public screening of the film will be the only one for hundreds of miles.

 The screening of the film is sponsored by the Saint Joseph Marine Institute (Marine Biology program) and the Saint Joseph School District.
 Thanks to district officials who have long sponsored innovation in the classroom, this community event will be offered free of charge.
 Thanks, Dr. Dial.
 My students thank you, as will any members of our community who are touched by this experience.